 Hypnotherapy for Anxiety

-When a person sees a hypnotherapist to reduce their anxiety, the therapist will work with the client to learn more about the anxiety, the intensity and duration of symptoms, and when the condition started.
+When a person seeks hypnosis for anxiety, the therapist will work with the client to learn more about the anxiety, the intensity and duration of symptoms, and when the condition started.
 From there, the hypnotherapist will explain the plan to use imagination, suggestion, and exploration to aid the condition.

 With the client entering the desired trance-like state, the therapist will: